mehmetahsen/cuberite-docker/README.md

 > Cuberite is a Free and Open Source (FOSS) Minecraft-compatible game server.
 Cuberite is designed with performance, configurability, and extensibility in mind, and also aims to accurately recreate most Minecraft features.

-Containers are cross built for armv7, so they run raspberry pi too!
+Containers are cross built for armv7, so they run on Raspberry Pi too!

 ## How to run